dsc-tiu/MLStudyJams2022-23/README.md

 # :star: Welcome to GDSC-TIU's ML Study Jams 2022! :star:

-Hi!
+Hi everyone!
 A very warm welcome to the ML Study Jams 2022.
-This is a repository for all the resources that we will create and learn with during our ML Study Jams program.
-And this Markdown file will serve as a guide for you students to get familiar with the material as well as use the GitHub website to access resources and ask doubts here itself.
+This is a repository for all the resources that we create and learn from during our ML Study Jams program.
+And this is a guide for you students to get familiar with the material as well as use the GitHub website to access resources and ask doubts here itself.

 ## Files
 The files are divided into seperate weekly folders and you can access weekly session resources there.

-Download the pdf file to view the notes for the session.
+Download or click on the pdf file to view the notes for the session.

 ## Roadmap